 5 Things That Affect Your Charging Speed

-1. State of Charge
+1. State of Charge (SOC)

 The higher the SOC, the slower the charging speed.
 This is because the charging process slows down as the battery approaches its maximum capacity.
 It avoids overcharging and potential battery damage.
+Most electric vehicles can maintain peak charging power when their SOC is below 30%.
+When SOC exceeds 80%, the charging power typically decreases by 30%-60%.

 2. Battery Temperature